 Pre-special education students will need to meet with an advisor in the College of Education and Human Development Office of Admissions and Advising.

 Students selected for admission comprise a cohort that begins taking courses in the special education sequence the following fall semester.
 The four semesters of special education coursework must be taken in the prescribed sequence.
-For special course requirements, see the undergraduate catalog and the special education program guide.
+For special course requirements, see the undergraduate catalog.

 Faculty serve as advisors for the undergraduate program.
 Specific appointment hours are posted in 4571 Sangren Hall.
 Students interested in the field of special education are encouraged to call (269) 387-5935 to schedule an appointment.